 We will collect information about your gender, age, education level, and region of residence.
 It will not be possible for anyone to identify you based on this information.

-We will also collect sensitive information about your ethnicity, political opinions, and religious beliefs.
+We will also collect sensitive information about your political opinions.

 Why is this personal information being collected?